1 cup brown or puy uncooked lentils, rinsed

 4 cloves garlic, minced

-2 cups stewed tomatoes with juice
+2 cups stewed tomatoes with juice2 tsp salt

 1 tsp cumin

-1 tsp ground coriander
+1 tsp ground coriander 1/2 tsp pepper

 1/8 tsp cayenne